Paul has been passionate about preparing, cooking, and eating Asian food for over 30 years, especially Chinese, Indian

 They can be stacked up when you are either making large meals. or when steaming a variety of different food types.
 The basket sits upon a steamer rack which has been placed in a pot or wok of boiling water.

 Used for serving runny dishes such as stew or soup from a pot or wok to a bowl, a ladle is another essential Asian cooking tool.
-Ladles are made from a variety of materials, including stainless steel, plastic, aluminum, wood, silver, or bamboo.
+Ladles are made from a variety of materials, including stainless steel, plastic, aluminum, wood, silver, and bamboo.

 Whether constructed from metal or wood, spatulas are an excellent tool for scraping food from a wok.
 In one swift movement, they can deal with relatively large amounts of sticky food, such as fried rice, or glutinous rice cakes.

 If you are seeking a suggestion, I would recommend purchasing the FJNATINH spatula and ladle set.
 I love these wok tools.
 Built from wood and stainless steel, they are sturdy, durable, and reasonably priced, plus they look and feel great.
 I use the 15-inch version, which is ideal for my needs, but other sizes are available.

 While a full set of knives is often needed for Western-style cookery, it is common for a single cleaver is used for a wide variety of tasks in Chinese cookery.
 A cleaver can be used to chop, scrape, scoop, slice, and dice.
 The dull side and the flat side of the blade can be used to tenderize meat to crush garlic and garlic.